MikeHughesKent/PyFibreBundle/docs/source/pybundle_class.rst

     procImage = pyb.process(img)

-to process an image ``img``, a 2D numpy array.
-This function returns a 2D numpy array as the processed image.
+to process an image ``img``, a 2D/3D numpy array.
+This function returns a 2D/3D numpy array as the processed image.
+If 3D ararys are used then the third axis represents the (typically 3) colour channels.

 The processing parameters can be set using optional argument in the PyBundle constructor, or using various setter methods.
 For example, if we want the processing to apply a Gaussian filter with a sigma of 2 pixels, we can use::